Tag: new emc

 Below are tips from the NFPA (National Fire Protection Association) for developing a fire evacuation plan for your household.
 For easy planning, download NFPA’s escape plan here.

-rooms.
+• If your home has two floors, every family member (including children) must be able to escape from the second floor rooms.
 Escape ladders can be placed in or near windows to provide an additional escape route.
 Store the ladder near the window, in an easily accessible location.
-You don’t want to have to search for it during a fire.second floor
+You don’t want to have to search for it during a fire.

 Download Escape Plan Template Here